-Flocculant (floc)- Such as BioGuard's Power Floc, is a chemical substance or compound that promotes the combination, agglomeration or coagulation of suspended particles in water.
+Flocculant (floc)- A chemical substance (Alum) or compound that promotes the combination, agglomeration or coagulation of suspended particles in water.

 Free Chlorine- A measurement of the available disinfectant (hypochlorous acid) remaining in the water to kill bacteria, algae and other contaminants found in the water.